• Skip to main content

 Bread Rolls

-• Warm the milk and water.
+• Warm the milk and water until lukewarm, about 40 C/ 105 F.

 • Stir in the sugar and yeast.
 Keep aside for 10 minutes until bubbly.

-• Form the dough into a ball and transfer to a lightly oiled bowl.
-Cover and leave the dough to rise in a warm, draft-free spot for 1 -2 hours or until it doubles.
+Cover and leave the dough to rise in a warm, draft-free spot for 1 -2 hours or until it doubles in volume.

 • Keep a baking tray ready, lined with Silpat or parchment paper.

-• Once the dough is doubled, punch it down and divide equally into 6 pieces.
+• Once the dough is doubled, punch it down and divide equally into 10 pieces.

 • Roll each dough piece into a ball and place on the prepared tray.

-• Cover with a damp kitchen towel and let the rolls rise for about 30 minutes.
+• Cover with a damp kitchen towel and let the rolls rise for about 20 minutes.

 Rice Paste